 So the book was designed to build the faith of members of the Church in the Book of Mormon, immunize people against some of the critics’ arguments that might confront some unsuspecting member, and eventually encourage people to read the Book of Mormon and pray about it to get the most certain witness of all, which is the Holy Ghost.

 A Case for the Book of Mormon is roughly divided into two halves.
-Could you walk readers through the general approach you take?
+Could you walk readers through your approach?

 The first half of the book is designed mainly to respond to the arguments of the critics of the Book of Mormon.
 In essence, to play defense.